Flat White vs Latte: What's the Difference?

 Flat WhiteLatte

-PreparationTwo shots of espresso, often ristretto, combined with steamed milk and a thin layer of microfoam (about a 1:2 ratio).
-Served in a 5–6oz cup.
+PreparationEspresso combined with steamed milk and a thin layer of microfoam, usually served in a smaller 5–6 oz (≈150–180 ml) cup.
 One or two shots of espresso with a large volume of steamed milk (1:3+ ratio).
-Served in an 8–12oz cup.
+Served in an 8–12 oz cup.

 Flavor ProfileEspresso-forward and creamy — the coffee flavor remains prominentMild and creamy — milk softens the espresso flavor